Updated Mar 22, 2026

-costs and value for moneyfinanceYes, but only where providers make total costs predictable, reduce out-of-pocket spend and connect fees to outcomes students can see.
-In National Student Survey (NSS) open-text feedback, the costs and value for money theme contains 5,994 comments with 88.3% negative and a sentiment index of −46.7, signalling how easily hidden or avoidable costs erode perceptions.
-Within finance, students report a more positive overall mood (54.5% Positive, 41.1% Negative), yet they still flag cost/value, assessment clarity and timetabling issues that influence whether £24,000 feels like an investment or a risk.
+costs and value for moneyfinanceFinance students will accept high fees when the full cost is predictable and the payoff is visible.
+Using our NSS open-text analysis methodology, this feedback shows how quickly hidden charges, unclear assessment and timetable disruption can turn a £24,000 degree from an investment into a source of doubt.
+In National Student Survey (NSS) open-text feedback, the costs and value for money theme contains 5,994 comments, with 88.3% negative and a sentiment index of −46.7, showing how easily avoidable costs erode trust.
+Within finance, students report a more positive overall mood (54.5% Positive, 41.1% Negative), yet they still raise cost/value, assessment clarity and timetabling issues that shape whether fees feel justified.

 How do high tuition fees reshape finance students’ choices?